Chapter 35 - Of Plots and New Perspectives

 For several moments, they struggled, all thoughts of stealth having vanished.
 It was only too late that Marc heard the sound of rapidly approaching footsteps and a sudden rush of rustling leaves as the bush was pushed aside.

 "Ophelia Dusk, there you are!"
 Everyone froze, slowly turning to see Owain standing over them.

-"Oh, hi father.
+"Oh, hi, Father.
 Fancy meeting you here," Ophelia said, releasing her grip on the net and rolling to one side.
-Marc let go too, scrambling his feet.
+Marc let go too, scrambling to his feet.
 Kana followed suit a moment later.

 "It fell to me to inform you, regretfully, that your mother has commanded that I instruct you to return to your tent.
 And, also, to remind you that you shouldn't be traipsing about this late at night, even if the unyielding darkness of endless night sky beckons," Owain accounced, standing over him.

 "HYAH!"
 Kana exclaimed, tossing the net with all her might.

 It flopped onto Owain's outstretched hand and shoulder.
 Everyone stopped dead in their tracks, Owain included, and watched as the net slowly slipped down his arm before falling in a heap at their feet.